Lani Price: Relationship with Eli Grant

 Despite their happy reunion, Lani causes tension when she helps Kristen escape police custody.
 She intends "to keep Eli out of that to protect him from that" but he finds out and is forced to look the other way.
 As Lani is set to marry Eli, she realizes she is pregnant again.
 Though it is happy news, Lani is "less thrilled."
 She is filled with "trepidation" because she can't bare the thought of losing another child.
 But it's "something they tackle together and come to a decision about whether or not to continue this pregnancy."
 Despite several mishaps and uninvited guests, the pair become the first African-American couple to marry on-screen in the show's history.
 However, the newly weds are at odds due to Eli turning Kristen in.
 After Kristen confesses, Lani grows suspicious of her husband and father's sudden closeness.
 "They're close but they're not that close, so when she sees them being overly close with each other, she kind of knows there's something there."
 When she plants her phone to record their conversation which leads her to Brady.
 "Lani is just in complete shock" when Brady informs her of Eli's actions.
 Not only did Eli to her, but according to Stowers, Lani can't get over that "he did all of this to her best friend, the woman who is the reason why Eli and Lani are even together.
-She is the reason Lani mustered up the strength to leave the convent, to come back to Salem to fight for Eli, […], and Eli basically just thew that away."
+She is the reason Lani mustered up the strength to leave the convent, to come back to Salem to fight for Eli, […], and Eli basically just threw that away."
 Lani confronts Eli, but he doesn't back down.
 "They both believe they're doing what's right for each other and for the situation, and they cannot see eye to eye."

 While the couple reconcile in time for the twins' birth, the happiness is short lived when the twins disappear leaving Lani "in complete and utter shock."
 Bonnie provides a lead but "That's all they have."
 There is slight relief when they locate Dr. Raynor "but Lani also wants to strangle" the woman for her actions.
 The news that Raynor has handed the twins over to a blackmailer leaves the parents "devastated" but Raynor's description of the man leads them to Ivan and Vivian.
 Now, "it all kind of makes sense" for Lani.
 "Of course [Vivian] is still out there trying to ruin Lani's life" as Lani took Stefan's life.
 But, "at this point, I'm going to do whatever I have to do to get my kids back" Stowers said of Lani's mindset.